 The Board shall provide each employee with a written statement of wages on every pay day.

 ARTICLE B.10 REIMBURSEMENT FOR MILEAGE AND INSURANCE

-1. An employee who is required by their employer to use their private vehicle for school district related purposes shall receive the following reimbursement:
+1. An employee who is required by their employer to use their private vehicle for school district related purposes shall receive reimbursement of: